Document Type : Research Paper - Olericulture

 Introduction

-Iran ranks 11th in the world in tomato production, with more than 3 million tons produced.
+Iran is positioned as the 11th largest producer of tomatoes globally, yielding in excess of 3 million tons.
 Therefore, providing enough water to produce this amount of product will be one of the challenges of the near future in the agricultural sector due to the drought problem in Iran.
 Reuse of fish waste in agriculture is one of the important dimensions of water resources planning.
 Recycling drainage water from aquaculture farms is one of the necessities because it is rich in substances that can be useful in agriculture.
 World population and food security is one of the most difficult challenges that most of the countries are facing, because the world population is increasing rapidly and will reach 9.6 billion people by 2050.
 In this situation, the food supply should increase by 70 to 100%.
 Considering these challenges, it is necessary to conduct applied research to make maximum use of effluents and wastewaters in the production of greenhouse products.

 Materials and methods